 In July, 1841, Orson Pratt returned to Nauvoo after a successful mission to Britain.
-Orson was perturbed to find his wife living as a tenant, without the level of support other missionaries' wives were receiving.
-However no one appears to have told Orson at that time about Sarah's infidelity.
-Orson
+Orson was perturbed to find his wife living as a tenant, without

 Bennett was forced to be friends with the man he had cuckolded.
 Despite Bennett's access to the widow Fuller, she wasn't someone he could parade around openly or hope to raise a family with.
 The woman he loved was in the city, forever in sight, but never to be his.
 Bennett may well have been concerned that his illicit intercourse scheme might come to the attention of someone who could expose the whole thing as a fraud.